ysyk2021/how-to-create-a-positive-mindset-and-attitude-for-success-techniques-for-optimistic-thinking-and/src/chapter-7-1.md

-# Techniques for Identifying and Surrounding Yourself with Positive Influences

 In this chapter, we will explore various techniques for identifying and surrounding yourself with positive influences.
 By consciously choosing the people, environments, and resources that uplift and inspire you, you can cultivate a positive mindset and attitude essential for success.